OSDeploy/GitBook/osbuilder/how-to/get-servicing-stacks.md

 To ensure you don't run into any problems when Servicing a Windows Image Offline, you need to ensure that you have the latest Servicing Stacks.

-You can download the Servicing Stacks from Microsoft and place them in your OSBuilder\Content\ServicingStacks directory.
+You can download the Servicing Stacks from Microsoft and place them in your OSBuilder\Content\UpdateStacks directory.
 Each update should be placed in a separate directory matching the supported Operating System

 ![](/assets/2018-07-13_19-36-56.png)